Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-ontology-english.rst

-	The ``Simulation traces`` correspond to the time-stamped (in wall-clock or simulation time) information emitted by the actors, scenario instances and the technical agents of the simulation, during its course (ex: probes, service providers).
+	The ``Simulation traces`` correspond to the time-stamped (in wall-clock or simulation time) information emitted by the actors, scenario instances and the technical agents of the simulation, during its course (e.g. probes, service providers).
 These are not simulation results, they are a technical means of following the events that happen in the course of a simulation, for example in order to troubleshoot the behaviour of models.